About the course

 Throughout the course you will be introduced to a range of study skills that are essential for studying the arts, humanities and social sciences at undergraduate level.

-On the course, you will take four compulsory units and choose one optional unit.
+On the course, you will take four or five compulsory units and choose one optional unit.
 You can find the current course structure and unit descriptions here:

+Applicants to the Economics and Finance pathway will need to have a good recent GCSE or equivalent in Mathematics, or demonstrate an equivalent level of knowledge by taking a diagnostic test during the admissions process.
 In order to progress to most language courses, including Classics, some proficiency in languages is required and you may need to take the language options within the programme before progressing to a degree.
-It is not possible to progress to a Music degree unless you already have Grade 8 Music Theory or Grade A in A-Level Music, or are able to complete one of these in parallel with the Foundation in Arts and Humanities.
+It is not possible to progress to a Music degree unless you already have Grade 8 Music Theory or Grade A in A-Level Music, or are able to complete one of these in parallel with the Foundation in Arts and Social Sciences.

 Period of study